 It is important to keep in mind that most local judges will hold your attorney to the time that was announced at the docket call.
 In other words, if your attorney announces that one hour is needed for the hearing and the opposing attorney agrees with that time estimate, then the judge is likely to only give you one hour total of the judge's time in court, and not one minute more.
 The attorneys need to be experienced in putting on the most important testimony first and getting their witnesses to answer the questions with brief answers that get to the point.

-Similarly, the courts understand that a lot of the cases will completely or partially settle before the final hearing.
+Similarly, the courts understand that a lot of the cases will completely or partially settle before the day of the final hearing.
 However, if very few of the cases that are set for that day actually settle, then the judge has no choice but to reset some of the cases for a future date.
 It is rare for a local family court to stay in session past 5:00 p.m. due to not wanting to deal with scheduling problems, fatigue, and overtime for the court reporter, the bailiff, and other court staff.
 No judge can reasonably be expected to sit on the bench for more than six or seven hours a day.

 You should also keep in mind that the other attorney could ask for a continuance on the day of the final hearing if he/she needs more time to prepare for the final hearing.
 If either side wants a continuance, then the judge is likely to approve the continuance unless there have been previous requests for a continuance or the judge otherwise feels that requests for delay have been abused in the past.
 No judge is going to refuse a continuance if the attorney or a member of the attorney's family has an unexpected health emergency that needs to be dealt with.